Offering local pricing

 .

-The function's first parameter is the id
+The function's first parameter is the element's id

-of the element where you want the button to display.
+where you want the button to display.

 The second parameter is a configuration object that, among other things, allows you to (1) style the button, (2) modify its text, and (3) hide your elements.